Ganoderma sessile

-Taxonomy and history
+Taxonomy

 Murrill described 17 new Ganoderma species in his treatises of North American polypores, including for example, G. oregonense, G. sessile, G. tsugae, G. tuberculosum and G. zonatum.
 Most notably and controversial was the typification of Ganoderma sessile, which was described from various hardwoods only in the United States.
 The specific epithet "sessile" comes from the sessile (without typical stem) nature of this species when found growing in a natural setting.
 Ganoderma sessile was distinguished based on a sessile fruiting habit, common on hardwood substrates and occasionally having a reduced, eccentric or "wanting" stipe.
 In 1908, Atkinson considered G. tsugae and G. sessile as synonyms of G. lucidum, but erected the species G. subperforatum from a single collection in Ohio on the basis of having “smooth” spores.
 Although he did not recognize the genus Ganoderma, but rather kept taxa in the genus, Polyporus, Overholts considered G. sessile as a synonym of the European G. lucidum.

 In a 1920 report on Polyporaceae of North America, Murrill conceded that G. sessile was closely related to the European G. lucidum.

-Approximately a decade later, Haddow considered G. sessile a unique taxon, but suggested Atkinson’s G. subperforatum was a synonym of G. sessile, on the basis of the "smooth" spores – the original basis of G. subperforatum when earlier named by Atkinson in 1931.
+Approximately a decade later, Haddow considered G. sessile a unique taxon, but suggested Atkinson's G. subperforatum was a synonym of G. sessile, on the basis of the "smooth" spores – the original basis of G. subperforatum when earlier named by Atkinson in 1908.
 Until this point, all identifications of Ganoderma taxa were based on fruiting body morphology, geography, host, and spore characters.

 In 1948 and then amended in 1965, Nobles characterized the cultural characteristics of numerous wood-inhabiting hymenomycetes, including Ganoderma taxa.
 Her work laid the foundation for culture-based identifications in this group of fungi.
 Nobles recognized that there were differences in cultural characteristics between G. oregonense, G. sessile, and G. tsugae.
-Although Nobles recognized G. lucidum in her 1948 publication as a correct name for the taxon from North American isolates that produce numerous broadly ovoid to elongate chlamydospores (12.0-21.0 x 7.5-10.5 μm), she corrected this misnomer in 1968 by amending the name to G. sessile.
+Although Nobles recognized G. lucidum in her 1948 publication as a correct name for the taxon from North American isolates that produce numerous broadly ovoid to elongate chlamydospores (12–21 x 7.5–10.5 μm), she corrected this misnomer in 1968 by amending the name to G. sessile.
 Others agreed with Haddow's distinction between G. lucidum and G. sessile on the basis of smooth spores, but synonymized G. sessile with G. resinaceum, a previously described European taxon.
 Others demonstrated the similarity in culture morphology and that vegetative compatibility was successful between the North American taxon recognized as ‘G. lucidum’ and the European G. resinaceum.

 In the monograph of North American Polypores written in 1986, which is still the only comprehensive treatise on this group of fungi unique for North America, the authors did not recognize G. sessile, but rather the five species present in the U.S.: G. colossum (Fr.)
 C.F.
 Baker (current name: Tomophagus colossus (Fr.)
 Murrill), G. curtisii, G. lucidum, G. oregonense, and G. tsugae.